 Under the ADA, your service animal can be excluded from a public accommodation if it poses a direct threat to health and safety (or example, if your dog is aggressively barking and snapping at other customers, the facility can kick the dog out).
 Your animal may also be excluded if it is not housebroken, or if it is out of control and you are unable or unwilling to effectively control it.

 Both the federal Fair Housing Act and Massachusetts law prohibit discrimination in rental housing accommodations against those who use service animals.
 You must be allowed full and equal access to all housing facilities, and your landlord may not be charge you extra for having a service animal (although you may have to pay for damage your animal causes).
 If your lease or rental agreement includes a "no pets" provision, it does not apply to your service animal.

 In Massachusetts, the housing discrimination law specifically references only dog guides used by people who are blind or deaf.
 However, the law also requires landlords and other housing entities to make reasonable accommodations to allow those with disabilities to use housing premises.
-According to the Massachusetts Office on Disability, this could include allowing a service animal or even an emotional support animal for other physical or mental disabilities.
+This could include allowing emotional support animals.

 And pursuant to the federal Fair Housing Act, housing facilities must allow service dogs and emotional support animals, if necessary for a person with a disability to have an equal opportunity to use and enjoy the home.
 To fall under this provision, you must have a disability and you must have a disability-related need for the animal.
 In other words, the animal must work, perform tasks or services, or alleviate the emotional effects of your disability in order to qualify.
 (For more information, see the Department of Housing and Urban Development's guidance on service animals.)